sivaa/pycon2014-django-workshop/README.md

-Django workshop for Beginners
+Getting Started with Django
 =============================

 This workshop/tutorial contains 4 different parts

   - Hello World
   - Hello World using Templates
-  - An Application to Add/List/Remove/Modify favorite movie names
+  - An Application to Add/List/Remove/Modify favourite movie names
   - Simple To-do application

 Each part has corresponding branches to begin with and complete solution.